webguydennis/TicTacToe/README.md

 ## How to play

 There are nine spaces in a grid.
 Each player takes turn to put X or O in the spaces.
-First Player is X, while Second Player is O. The player who puts X or O in straight row, column, or diagonal wins the again.
+First Player is X, while Second Player is O. The player who puts X or O in straight row, column, or diagonal wins the game.
 If nobody is able to straight X or O, the game is drawn or tie.
 Click Rematch to start again.